khulnasoft-lab/design.khulnasoft.com/contents/patterns/calls-to-action.md

 ### CTA label

 Avoid using "GitLab Duo" or "AI" directly in the CTA label.
-Use onboarding, supplemental UI copy, or iconography to convey that the feature is AI-powered.
+Instead, use onboarding, supplemental UI copy, or iconography to convey that the feature is AI-powered.

 | Do                                                                                                                                   | Don't                                                                                                                               |
 | ------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------- |